 This list is a work in progress.
-If you find a non-working link or know that award is no longer on offer, or if you know of a prize that should be added to this list, please do let me know.
+If you find a non-working link or know that an award is no longer on offer, or if you know of a prize that should be added to this list, please let me know.
 I appreciate your help in making this list as comprehensive as possible.
 Thank you!

 — Nicole Melanson

 The BAILEYS Women’s Prize for Fiction celebrates the very best full-length fiction written by women throughout the world.

 Barbara Jefferis Award (Australia)

 The Barbara Jefferis Award is offered for “the best novel written by an Australian author that depicts women and girls in a positive way or otherwise empowers the status of women and girls in society”.

 This is the most prestigious book prize in Thailand for non-fiction authors and writers aimed at representing and recognising the country’s elite female literary talent.